 Intrusive thoughts are more or less “junk” thoughts that are spontaneous and difficult to prevent.
 While they might be disturbing, they do not mean you have multiple personalities, are crazy or weird, or have a secret desire to act them out.

 Remind yourself these are involuntary thoughts that are random, harmless, and usually unconnected to things you have going on in your life.
-Although they never completely stop surfacing, there are ways to manage and prevent them from affecting your well-being.
+Although they never completely stop surfacing, there are ways to manage and prevent them from affecting your mental well-being.

 Start healing today by checking out this article on 10 Tips for Mindful Writing and Meditative Journaling.
 It very well may help you narrow down what triggers your intrusive thinking.